swipswaps/diy-bookscanner/README.md

 Like test_keypedal.sh, this script uses [gphoto](http://www.gphoto.org/) and [a fork of libptp2](https://github.com/jrabbit/libptp-chdk) to communicate with the cameras, in this case a pair of Canon A2200 point-and-shoots.
 It also relies on the [Canon Hack Development Kit (CHDK)](http://chdk.wikia.com/), enhanced firmware for selected Canon cameras.
 Note that you may (will?) have to compile ptpcam, as the libptp2 you have installed is not likely to include the CHDK code.

 Unlike Ben's version, the user interface for this system consists of a standard DVI or HDMI display plugged into the Raspberry Pi for output, and a standard USB keyboard for input.
+Files remain on the cameras' SD cards until the user triggers a transfer to a (user-provided) USB stick.

 Other details
 -------------